 Information Governance is a framework that brings together legal, ethical and quality standards that apply to the handling of information; it applies to sensitive and personal information, of any individuals, including employees and patients.
-In the Health Board this is overseen by the Digital and Information Governance Committee (DIGC), and is managed on a day to day basis by the Information Governance team in accordance with Data Protection legislation and the Common Law Duty of Confidentiality.
-The DIGC reports directly to The Board.
+In the Health Board this is overseen by the Performance, Finance & Information Governance Committee (PFIGC), and is managed on a day to day basis by the Information Governance team in accordance with Data Protection legislation and the Common Law Duty of Confidentiality.
+The PFIGC reports directly to the Board.

 A senior person, usually a health professional, is nominated to act as a Caldicott Guardian, specifically responsible for safeguarding the confidentiality of patient information.
-The person appointed for Betsi Cadwaladr University Health Board is Dr Melanie Maxwell, Senior Associate Medical Director.
+The person appointed for Betsi Cadwaladr University Health Board is Mr Nick Lyons, Executive Medical Director.

 Information Governance sits alongside clinical and corporate governance, and focuses on ensuring that information is handled in a safe and secure manner.

 NHS Wales has produced a leaflet entitled 'Your Privacy Your Rights' which explains why the NHS collects information about patients and how the information is used.
 It gives details on the patients' right to see their health record and how to gain access to them.

 The Health Board's approved Information Governance policies and procedures, can be found in the Policies and Procedures part of the website.

 The Information Commissioner’s Office (ICO) is the UK regulator for Data Protection and Freedom of Information legislation, set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.